sigmundch/compilers_output_samples/type/dart2js_types.md

 This makes the test `x is T` in a generic context much more efficient.

 The optimizer also knows about these specializations and will reduce `$types.int._is(x)` to `H._isInt(x)`.
+There are also specializations for `Object` and top types as well as the legacy and nullable versions of specializable types.

+If the type is an interface type `Foo` which has no type arguments or whose type arguments are all top types, we can instead lower `x is Foo` to a check for the property `x.$isFoo`.

 ## Ground types, eval chains